GinjaChris/pentmenu/README.md

 *Simple banner grabber (using netcat)

-*TCP Syn Flood (using hping3 otherwise reverts to nping)
+*TCP Syn Flood (using hping3 where available, otherwise reverts to nping)

+*UDP Flood (using hping3 if available, otherwise reverts to nping)

 *SSL DOS (using openssl)